michaelpatrickpurcell/temporal-mechanics/README.md

    2. __Environment Aspects:__
       These are aspects that are attached to anything that is not a player character.
       Environment aspects are generally discovered/created during the investigate phase of [story scenes](#story-scenes).

+### Matching Aspects
+A pair of _matching aspects_ is a set of two [aspects](#aspects), one character aspect and one environment aspect, that together allow the characters manipulate a scene to their advantage.
+Pairs of matching aspects are used to determine the size of the dice pool when making a [check](#checks).

+#### Example
+Suppose an NPC who needs to be prevented from catching a flight has the aspect "Argumentative".
+In this case, "Argumentative" itself might be the best match that could appear in the characters' aspect list.
+The NPC could be drawn into an argument with the PCs or even provoked into doing something that would get them kicked off of the flight.

+If instead the NPC had the the aspect "Meek", then character aspects like "Aggressive", "Demanding", or even simply "Angry" might be appropriate matches.
+The NPC could be simply intimidated by the PCs and coerced into doing what the PCs want them to do.

 ## Traits
 Characters are described by a set of _traits_.